Masters of the Pearl

 By the 1960s, the IPC group of companies controlled 20 per cent of the world's oil reserves, producing oil from wells in Iraq, Qatar and Abu Dhabi, and exploring many other countries.
 Based on personal accounts and his own research, the author tells a compelling story of the people and politics behind one of the most powerful - and controversial - influences on the oil development of the region.

-Published by the UAE National Archives and available from Kinokuniya in Dubai.
+Published by the UAE National Library and Archives, and available from Kinokuniya in Dubai.

 Black Gold and Frankincense